Here are five of the top food picks for a healthy brain. Eat up!

 The very talented Eiko Ojala has a new series that speaks to climate change, and the feelings and perceptions around it.

 It's very easy to get wrapped up in small problems and forget to keep a global perspective, to realize how fortunate most of us truly are.
-These very sobering and insightful juxtapositions by Uğur Gallenkuş give us a taste of that. …
+These very sobering and …

 This tragic case of humans vs. the natural world involves the critically endangered Northern White Rhino, of which two remain, in the entire world.
 You read that right.
-One, two.
-And since they are both females, the species is set …
+One, two. …

 In a poetic, half-a-lifetime effort, Polish conceptual artist Roman Opalka tried to count to infinity, using his paintbrush.
 From 1965 until his death in 2011, he patiently and diligently painted …